Takeaways

 According to Pew Research, 30 percent of adults in the United States report owning a firearm.
-Gun sales have risen in recent years, particularly during the Coronavirus pandemic.
-While many reported having weapons for protection and hunting, 6 percent owned guns that were family heirlooms.
+Gun sales have risen in recent years, especially during the Coronavirus pandemic.
+While many own weapons for protection and hunting, 6 percent possess guns that are family heirlooms.

-If you own a firearm of monetary or sentimental value, you may wonder how to transfer ownership to your loved ones after you die.
-In addition to creating a will, you may want to make special arrangements for your weapon.
+If you own a firearm with monetary or sentimental value, you may wonder how to transfer ownership to your loved ones after you die.
+Beyond creating a will, special arrangements like a gun trust may be necessary.

 A gun trust, also known as a firearm trust or NFA trust, is a legal entity created to hold and manage guns.
-Creating a gun trust can help you pass down your gun to your loved ones, shielding them from probate.
-It could also help you give ownership to several individuals.
+A gun trust helps you pass down firearms to your loved ones while shielding them from probate.
+It can also allow multiple individuals to share ownership

 Understanding Trusts

-A trust is a legal arrangement where the original owner (the grantor) designates an individual (the beneficiary, or multiple beneficiaries) to receive an asset.
-When something is held in trust, a trustee is responsible for its management.
+A trust is a legal arrangement where the original owner (the grantor) designates one or more beneficiaries to receive an asset.
+A trustee manages the property held in trust.

-Trusts can shelter many types of property from probate, in which the court oversees the distribution of an estate.
-Property that trusts can safeguard includes real estate, bank accounts, and personal possessions such as a jewelry collection or weapons.
+Trusts can shelter many types of property from probate, including real estate, bank accounts, and personal possessions like jewelry or firearms.

 The National Firearms Act